 In a word: Europe.
 According to Condé Nast, flights to Europe have steeply declined in price recently.
 Why?
 For one thing, the Euro is currently pretty weak compared to the dollar, which makes buying tickets with American money a lot less expensive than it used to be.
 Gas is also a lot cheaper than it was a few years ago, and low budget airlines like Norwegian and WOW Air have made European roundtrip flights regularly priced below $500.

 What if I’m using miles?

-That's where things get interesting.
+That’s where things get interesting.
 Miles availability varies airline to airline, but believe it or not, sometimes the best availability may happen closer into your trip.
-I actually booked a British Airways flight at the airport this summer, two hours before the flight was set to depart, and I saved $300 for my last-minute trouble.
-This isn't always true, but if you have to fly soon and don't have a flight booked yet, check to see if you can use miles instead of paying those steep prices.
+I actually booked a British Airways flight at the airport one summer, two hours before the flight was set to depart, and I saved $300 for my last-minute trouble.
+This isn’t always true, but if you have to fly soon and don’t have a flight booked yet, check to see if you can use miles instead of paying those steep prices.

-Check blogs for fare deals.
+Check our site for fare deals.

 If you’re looking to travel abroad soon, check out our guide on the best credit cards for international travel to get the most out of your trip.

 How soon before you leave do you book international flights?
 Let us know in the comments, and as always, send any questions to email@example.com!